martinandrovich/rb-pibot/README.md

 ### IP gist posting script

-The file `scripts/gist-ip-post.py` can be used to automatically post the IP address of Raspberry PI to a specified Github Gist, specifying the IP address used to SSH into the Pi when it is connected to `eduroam`.
+The file `scripts/gist-ip-post.py` can be used to automatically post the IP address of Raspberry PI to a specified [Github Gist][3], specifying the IP address used to SSH into the Pi when it is connected to `eduroam`.

 ### Ad-hoc network